qgis/QGIS-Documentation/docs/user_manual/style_library/label_settings.rst

 Placement tab
 =============

-Choose the |labelplacement| :guilabel:`Placement` tab from the label settings list widged for configuring label placement and labeling priority.
+Choose the |labelplacement| :guilabel:`Placement` tab for configuring label placement and labeling priority.
 Note that the placement options differ according to the type of vector layer, namely point, line or polygon, and are affected by the global :ref:`PAL setting <automated_placement>`.

 .. _cartographic:

 Placement for point layers
 --------------------------

-With the :guilabel:`Cartographic` placement mode, point labels are generated with a better visual relationship with the point feature, following ideal cartographic placement rules.
+With the |radioButtonOn| :guilabel:`Cartographic` placement mode, point labels are generated with a better visual relationship with the point feature, following ideal cartographic placement rules.
 Labels can be placed at a set :guilabel:`Distance` either from the point feature itself